Your friends influence you far beyond how they make you feel in the moment and life. In fact, they can even contribute to how long you live!

 - Friends can greatly influence your choices.

-We may need to let some friends go.
-It’s hard to do, but we need to consider how compatible they are with our values.
+We may need to let some friends go to have a more meaningful life.
+It's hard to do, of course.
+But we need to consider how compatible they are with our values.
 You will quite possibly start acting like the people you surround yourself with.
-It’s not for us to tell people what we see as their shortcomings and we won’t singlehandedly change them.
-We don’t have that power, but we do have the power to be the person we want to be.
+Yes – friends influence you THAT strongly.
+But remember, it's not for us to tell people what we see as their shortcomings.
+We won't singlehandedly change them or their life.
+We don't have that power.
+But we do have the ability to be the person we want to be.